StarCitizenTools/mediawiki-skins-Citizen/README.md

 # Citizen
 Citizen is a responsive skin for [MediaWiki](https://www.mediawiki.org) built by the [Star Citizen Wiki](https://starcitizen.tools) team.
-Although it is built for the Star Citizen Wiki, the skin should be able to run on any Mediawiki installation that is 1.31 or higher.
-Due to resource constraint, we are currently not taking any support requests unless it is relvant to our installation, but feel free to submit pull requests if you find a bug!
+Although it is specifically built for the Star Citizen Wiki, the skin should be able to run on any Mediawiki installation that is 1.31 or higher.
+Due to resource constraints, we might not be able to provide full support for setups that are vastly different than us, but feel free to submit a pull request or bug report if you find a bug!

 ## Notable features
 * **Fully responsive skin**: Responsive and able to adapt to different screen sizes. 📱💻🖥️